-We are glad to help you if you require any vaccinations or anti malaria protection prior to foreign travel.
-Before booking an appointment with us, we recommend visiting
+We are glad to help you if you require any vaccinations, however before booking an appointment with us we advise you visit the following websites:

 For full details of Non-NHS Travel medication prices please click here

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- Travelling in Europe (this is a large document and may take a minute or two to view)